A CHRONOLOGICAL HISTORY OF

 DONNY BROWN AND 3MT

 3MT recorded 3MT25 with producer Donny Brown.
 Donny brought some great vocal arrangements for this CD, and he serves the music with unique ideas and interesting vocal twists.
-As the guys enter their 32nd year together, the most current CD 3MT25 represents a sound that is the best of 3MT while keeping the original blend and emotional delivery that you have come to expect.
+As the guys enter their 33rd year together, the most current CD 3MT25 represents a sound that is the best of 3MT while keeping the original blend and emotional delivery that you have come to expect.

-- THANK YOU FOR THE LOVE AND SUPPORT
+THANK YOU FOR THE LOVE AND SUPPORT

 32 years.
 Ups and downs.
 Fights and fun.
 Marriages and children.
-Used cars and equipment trucks.
-2 years of surviving the global pandemics and cancellations of all shows for 18 months.
+Old cars and equipment trucks.
+2 years of surviving the global pandemic and cancellations of all shows for 18 months.
 Somehow, still making it all work.
 Same original founding members.
 The same simple goal of making people feel better through a couple of hours of musical interaction and laughter.
 Come see a show and see what so many have enjoyed over the years, and expect that you will feel better- it is an experience that you can't help but enjoy and want to bring others to enjoy as well.
 For how many more years, who knows?
 For now, you should catch it while you can.